wjelston/wallaceelston.github.io/Over the Air Updates/Over The Air Update.md

 ![Activity Diagram](../Over%20the%20Air%20Updates/Document%20Formats/out/activity%20diagram/activity%20diagram.png)

+-->
+Questions:

+1. Scribe and FIT Table the same for partitioning software blocks:
+      1. Bootloader Application
+      1. RTOS
+      1. Horizon
+      1. Application
+      1. Configuration
+      1. Capability

-How are you packaging the bundle?
+1. How are you packaging the bundle?

-What are you using as a mechanism to extract bundle when built with bundle?
+1. What are you using as a mechanism to extract bundle when built with bundle?
 Script?

-How does the system extract the bundle when system receives bundle?
+1. How does the system extract the bundle when system receives bundle?

-How does each subsystem validate its compatible?
+1. How does each subsystem validate its compatible?

-Using DAAS as point to point for nodes on bus one at a time?
+1. Using DAAS as point to point for nodes on bus one at a time?

-Is there an order to the update?
+1. Is there an order to the update?

+What Characteristics of the Update are you verifying:

-Are you verifying node#?
+1. Are you verifying node#?

-Micro#?
+1. Micro Supplier?
+Micro Family?
+Micro Number?
+All of the above.

-Programming Agent unpackaged using script.
+1. Programming Agent unpackaged using script.
 PA.
 Fetches full package to Wi-Fi node.
 Fetches each node via URL for specific software to be programmed within script.

--->